 Look at it this way – social media is like a virtual “power lunch”.
 Just look at the success of Angie’s List, Yelp and Foursquare.
 These are three successful review/social media platforms that focus on local and small businesses.

-Ultimately, what you are trying to do is enter your prospects into your sales funnel leading them to your website or blog.
-This is where you want to build and maintain your relationship with them, provide them with even more great content (that’s related to your business) and at some point tell them about your products or services.
+Ultimately, what you are trying to do, on social media, is get your prospects into your sales funnel leading them to your website or blog.
+Your website or blog or email list, is where you want to build and maintain your relationship with them, provide them with even more great content (that’s related to your business) and at some point tell them about your products or services.

 There are so many ways you can approach building and maintaining your relationship with your customers and prospects, once you get them to your site and that is a much broader topic that I won’t go into detail in this post.